Renato Miracco

-Renato Miracco (born 1953) is a scholar, art critic, and curator from Naples, Italy.
+Renato Miracco in born in Naples (Italy) October the 15th, 1953 and is a scholar, art critic, and curator from Naples, Italy.
+He was born into a family of Arbereshe people, and he is the great-grandson of the Garibaldinian soldier Demetrio Baffa and a cousin of the Italian writer and former fashion editor Demetrio Baffa Trasci Amalfitani.
 He previously served as the Cultural Attaché of the Italian Embassy in Washington, and he is a former member of the Board of Guarantors for the Italian Academy at Columbia University.
 Miracco has curated numerous important exhibitions on Italian art worldwide and has published widely.
 From 2019 to 2024 he is serving as Guest Curator at the Phillips Collection in Washington DC, the first American Museum dedicated to modern and contemporary art.
 Currently, Miracco serves on the Board of IA&A (International Art & Artists Foundation) in Washington DC.
 Miracco was awarded the Order of Merit of the Italian Republic for Cultural Achievements in 2018.
 Now an American citizen, Miracco continues his prolific work in curation, art criticism, and cultural diplomacy endeavors.